alexis-brosseau/VecFuzz/README.md

 ## Quick Start

 The repository includes examples files that you can run immediately under `/examples`.
-Note that `vecfuzz.py` must be in the same directory.
+Note that `vecfuzz.py` and `faiss_index.py` must be in the same directory.
 Below is a compact walk‑through.

 ```python
 from vecfuzz import VecFuzz